Stedile93/EasyFormLegacy/README.md

 # EasyForm

-EasyForm provides a easier way to create contact forms.
+EasyForm is a jQuery plugin that provides an easier way to create contact forms.

 ## Installation

 #### Step 1: Required files

-First, you must include jQuery, becouse the plugin is based on it.
+First, you must include jQuery, because the plugin is based on it.
 After that, we must include CSS and JS from Bootstrap v3.3.1.
 And finally, include the plugin EasyForm.

 ```html
 <!-- jQuery -->